 I pulled up a pew outside Gopal’s and did a bit of people watching while I waited for my grub to arrive, but couldn’t resist sampling a creation that I had heard whispered rumours about.
 Surely, I thought to myself, such a delicacy could not exist?
 Surely no one would be as brave as to pop an egg into an onion bhaji to create… A BHAJI SCOTCH EGG?

 Well, Gopal’s Curry Shack have done it, and by gawd if it isn’t a bloody revelation.
 Not the easiest thing to eat, but totally worth getting messy for – the gently spiced bhaji is the perfect crispy coating for the perfectly cooked egg in the middle, and at £3.50 this would make a decadent breakkie, ideal elevensies treat, or even jazz up that boring limp salad you brought in for lunch.
-It’s worth pointing out, mind, that the egg is slightly gooey in’t middle and is not hot, so if you’ve got a bit of a ‘thing’ about room temperature yolk this might not be the bad boy for you.
 I adored it.